 Is there a positive test?
 If so, when did the exposure occur?

-Has this individual been immunized, and is there a detailed social tracing completed establishing that no other exposure occurred?
+- Has this individual been immunized, and has a detailed social tracing been completed, establishing that no other exposure occurred?

 What specific literature citation(s) and workplace/prevalence data is noted indicating that the occupation is at risk for this particular diagnosis?
 And under what circumstances?

-A past medical history, thorough review of systems and physical examination objectifying the presence of this particular disease process within the timeframe of noted exposure should also be obtained in all COVID-19 workers compensation cases.
-And, as noted earlier, in some jurisdictions the COVID-19 virus may be considered an “ordinary disease of life”, thereby excluding this diagnosis from the workers compensation statute altogether.
+And, as noted earlier, in some jurisdictions, the COVID-19 virus may be considered an “ordinary disease of life”, thereby excluding this diagnosis from the workers’ compensation statute altogether.